What Does Dopamine Do?

 Taking dopamine by mouth cannot have an effect on your brain, because dopamine can’t cross the blood-brain barrier.
 Your body has a complex blood vessel system that delivers oxygen and other essential nutrients to your brain.
 However, these blood vessels also protect your brain by making it hard for many molecules and pathogens to pass through this barrier.

-Because of the blood-brain barrier, you need to boost your body’s ability to make dopamine.
+Because of the blood-brain barrier, you need to instead boost your body’s ability to make dopamine.
 Here are some strategies that may help:

 Use Dopamine-Enhancers